What is the difference between DSL and fiber?

 The fiber line running to your home from the main cable contains just a few strands of fiber, but those strands could theoretically carry all the information in the Western USA.

 DSL is an internet connection delivered via the type of lines used for landline telephones.
-The abbreviation stands for “Direct Subscriber Line.”
+The abbreviation stands for “Digital Subscriber Line.”
 Telephone lines are made mostly of copper.
 While copper is an ideal conductor, data cannot travel as quickly via telephone lines as it can with fiber-optic systems.

 What is the difference in speed?